Boeing C-97 Stratofreighter: Design and development

 On 9 January 1945, the first prototype, piloted by Major Curtin L. Reinhardt, flew from Seattle to Washington, D.C. in 6 hours 4 minutes, an average speed of 383 mph with 20000 lb of cargo.
 The tenth and all subsequent aircraft were fitted with the 3500 hp Pratt & Whitney Wasp Major engines and taller fin and rudder of the B-50 Superfortress.

 The C-97 had clamshell doors under its tail so that two retractable ramps could be used to drive in cargo, but it was not a tactical airlifter able to deliver to primitive forward bases.
 The doors could not be opened in flight, but could be removed to carry out air drops.
 The C-97 had a useful payload of 35000 lb, which could include two 2½-ton trucks, towed artillery, or light tracked vehicles such as the M56 Scorpion.
 The C-97 featured cabin pressurization, which made long flights more comfortable.

 The C-97 was developed into the civilian Boeing 377 Stratocruiser, a transoceanic airliner that could be fitted with sleeper cabins and featured a lower deck lounge.
-The first Stratocruiser flew on July 8, 1947.
+The first Stratocruiser flew on 8 July 1947.
 Only 56 were built.

 Operational history

 The C-97 entered service in 1947, during a period of rapid development of heavy transport aircraft.
 Only 77 were built before the Douglas C-124 Globemaster II was delivered in 1950, with nearly twice the payload capacity of the C-97.
 The USAF Strategic Air Command operated C-97 Stratofreighters from 1949 to 1978.

 Early in its service life, it served as an airborne alternative SAC command post.
-While only 77 C-97 transports were built, 811 were built as KC-97 Stratofreighters for inflight refueling.
+77 C-97 transports were built.
+811 were built as KC-97 Stratofreighters for inflight refueling.
 The KC-97 began to be phased out with the introduction of the Boeing KC-135 Stratotanker in 1957.
 Many KC-97s were later refitted as C-97G transports and equipped several squadrons of the U.S. Air National Guard.

 One YC-97A (45–59595) was used in the Berlin Airlift during April 1949, operating for the 1st Strategic Support Squadron.
 It suffered a landing gear accident at Gatow and by the time it was repaired, the Soviet Blockade was lifted.

 C-97s evacuated casualties during the Korean War.
-C-97s also participated in the Biafran airlift, delivering relief materials to Uli airstrip in Biafra during the Nigerian Civil War.
+In the late 1960s, C-97s participated in the Biafran airlift, delivering relief materials to Uli airstrip in Biafra during the Nigerian Civil War.
 Flying under the cover of darkness and at treetop level to evade radar, at least two C-97s were lost.